-A new warehouse system has been implemented during 2014.
+A warehouse system has been implemented in 2014.
 The new system will have a positive impact on the environment, as our warehouse now is able to pack up higher volume in the boxes, compared to earlier.
 We are thereby expecting to reduce our Co2 emission, as our frequency of delivery will be reduced.
-Moreover, our amount of waste cardboard and plastic is expected to be reduced in the future, as a result of the new system.
-In 2013 we collected 24.630 kg of cardboard and plastic,, compared to 2014 were the amount was down to 24.030 kg.
+Moreover, we have begun to re-use boxes for shipping, if the boxes was not damaged after the first transport.